 You will find these facilities are different depending on the company that runs them.
 Some are small independent owners and others are large state or nationwide corporations.
 There is a mixture of people living here and a mixture of reasons why they are there.
 It could be dementia, a physical reason (stroke, etc.), chronic illness or disease – many reasons.
 Most units have a private bath but no kitchen in the room.
 Meals are provided as well as activities.
 You really have to visit each place to see what fits your parents needs and likes.
 CBRF’s are a great alternative to nursing homes if they don’t need skilled care because the cost is half that of a nursing home.
 Many times families will just have their parents stay at the nursing home after rehab because they are adjusted there.
 However at $10K a month for a nursing home shared room, their money doesn’t last very long!
 I personally think it’s a dignity issue if my parent is in a CBRF assisted living with elderly that have dementia and/or dementia behaviors.
 It’s uncomfortable for everyone, especially when your parents have visitors.

 There are facilities licensed by the State of Wisconsin as a CBRF that serve only those with memory problems.
 If your parent has memory difficulty, a diagnosis of Alzheimer’s or another form of dementia this is the best and newest option for you!
 If you find a good one, the staff will be trained specially to care for your Mom or Dad and there will be enough staff there to care for everyone.
 You know when you need this care.
 It’s when you are worried about leaving their house because you are not sure if they are safe.
 It’s when your Mom or Dad are exhausted and cranky because they aren’t getting any sleep taking care of eachother (Mom’s up all night wandering around).
-Here’s a link to a checklist to know when you need this type of care for a parent: Memory Care Checklist One thing to remember: ANYONE of these CBRF’s or nursing homes can claim they are a Memory Care or have a Memory Care wing.
+Take this Risk Assessment Quiz to see if your parent or family is member ready for Assisted Living/Memory Care.
+One thing to remember: ANYONE of these CBRF’s or nursing homes can claim they are a Memory Care or have a Memory Care wing.
 Do your research and ask for references from past family members or ask people when you’re visiting.
 Make sure the staff in a Memory Care knows how to handle behaviors associated with dementia because it will happen!
 Nobody ever wants to see their parent with an unusual behavior but if you are going through this right now you know exactly what I’m talking about.
 A good Memory Care will never use the word “NO”.
 The staff is trained to know how to divert the behavior or that person’s attention to something else.